ashraf4343/SeleniumTestNGAutomation/README.md

 Selenium TestNG Automation
 Welcome to the Selenium TestNG Automation project!
-This project employs TestNG and Selenium for automated testing of various functionalities.
+This project utilizes TestNG and Selenium for automated testing of various functionalities.

 Test Results
 The test suite comprises a total of 5 tests, all of which were executed successfully with no failures or ignored tests.
 The entire test suite took 28.974 seconds to run.